AP Explains: How Trump upended US-Taliban peace talks

 It is not clear.
 It seems no one had anticipated a Camp David meeting between Trump and the leaders of an insurgent group that just months ago Secretary of State Mike Pompeo had described as “Taliban terrorists.”

-The Taliban seemed just as bewildered, with spokesman Zabihullah Mujahid telling The Associated Press he could not immediately confirm the U.S. president’s account.
-“We are waiting for our leaders and will update you,” he said.
-On Saturday night the Taliban spokesman in Qatar, Suhail Shaheen, made no indication the process had collapsed, tweeting about possible locations on the intra-Afghan talks on the country’s political future that were meant to follow a U.S.-Taliban deal.
+On Saturday night the Taliban spokesman in Qatar, Suhail Shaheen, made no indication the process had derailed, tweeting about possible locations on the intra-Afghan talks on the country’s political future that were meant to follow a U.S.-Taliban deal.
+Those talks had been set to begin on Sept.
+23, the Taliban’s new statement said.

-The Afghan government did not directly comment on Trump’s announcement but repeated its plea for an end to violence and said it believed the U.S.-Taliban talks had stopped at least for now.
+The Afghan government did not directly comment on Trump’s announcement but repeated its plea for an end to violence.
 “We have always said that a real peace will come when the Taliban stop killing Afghans and implement a ceasefire and start direct negotiations with the Afghan government,” it said in a statement.

 That prospect still looks challenging, as Trump’s tweets noted he had planned to meet “separately” with Taliban and Afghan leaders at Camp David.

 President Ashraf Ghani now might see a clear path to a Sept.
-28 presidential election that he has insisted must go forward despite the U.S. pressure for the intra-Afghan talks, including the Taliban, to begin as soon as possible.
-Those talks were thought to carry the possibility of forming an interim government instead.
+28 presidential election that he has insisted must go forward.
 The Taliban have urged Afghans to boycott the vote and said polling stations would be targets.

 Afghans would welcome any agreement that brings improved security and governance.
 But many have feared the U.S. would settle for an agreement that breaks down as soon as the last American soldier leaves.
 The prospect of a Taliban return has especially worried Afghan women, who secured new freedoms after 2001 but are still heavily restricted in the deeply conservative country.